palmdrop/xrdb-replace/README.md

 set borderpx   %app.borderpx%
 ```

 The delimiter `%` prevents the script from matching unwanted values.
-For some config files, this might not be optimal.
-The `-d` flag can be used to change the delimiter.
+For some config files, this particular symbol might not be optimal.
+Therefore, the `-d` flag can be used to change the delimiter.

-After trunning the script, a temporary copy of the template file will be created, i.e `apprc.in.tmp`.
+After running the script, a temporary copy of the template file will be created, i.e `apprc.in.tmp`.
 The script will then replace all the xrdb variables with the corresponding values read from the xrdb database.
 Then the script will overwrite the target file (`apprc`) with this temporary file.
 The template will remain untouched.
+If the script for some reason fails, neither the template nor the target file will be altered.

 NOTE: When you want to edit your config file, edit the template instead, otherwise the changes will be overwritten the next time you run the script.
+My suggested workflow is to create a keybinding or other shortcut for easily running the script whenever needed.

 ### Reload script
 If the `-r` (or `-R`) flag is passed, the script will attempt to run a user-specified reload script located in the same directory as the target file.
-This script can be anything, but I suggest using it to restart applications that needs to be restarted before new changes to their config files can take affect.
+This script can be anything, but I suggest using it to restart applications that need to be restarted before new changes to their config files can take effect.

-Here's an example of a reload script I'm using for dunst:
+Here's an example of a possible reload script for dunst:

 ```sh
 #!/bin/bash